How To Remove Mold From Basement Walls – A Step-By-Step Guide

 Molds can be divided into two categories:

 Allergenic molds usually pose no health risk unless you are extremely sensitive to molds or asthmatic.
-Black molds, on the other hand, produce a toxic chemical called mycotoxins and are particularly harmful to humans and pets.
+On the other hand, black molds produce a toxic chemical called mycotoxins and are particularly harmful to humans and pets.

 Here are the common types of molds that can infest your basement.